Robert Oliveri

-Robert Dane Oliveri (born April 28, 1978) is an American former child actor.
+Robert Dane Oliveri is an American former child actor.
 He is best known for his portrayal of Nick Szalinski in the 1989 Disney film, Honey, I Shrunk the Kids, for which he was nominated for a Young Artist Award and a Saturn Award.
 He reprised the role in the 1992 sequel, Honey, I Blew Up the Kid and the 3D short film, Honey, I Shrunk the Audience!
-He is also known for playing Kevin, Winona Ryder's younger brother, in Tim Burton's Edward Scissorhands.
+He is also known for playing Kevin, Kim's younger brother, in Tim Burton's Edward Scissorhands.